kanggunh/League-Of-Legends-Roles/README.md

 # **Framing the Problem**

-In this short website, I would like to build a classification model that predict which role a player plated given their post-game data.
+In this short website, I would like to build a classification model that predicts which role a player plays given their post-game data.

-We will be using a csv file provided bt Oracle's Elixir.
-The dataset we are about to explore contain match data from LCS, LEC, LCK, and more from 2022.
+We will be using a csv file provided by Oracle's Elixir.
+The dataset we are about to explore contains match data from LCS, LEC, LCK, and more from 2022.
 Previously, we worked on our exploratory data analysis on this dataset which can be found in the following link: [https://kanggunh.github.io/LeagueOfLegends/](https://kanggunh.github.io/LeagueOfLegends/)

 There are 5 roles in this game, which are top-lane, jungle, support, mid-lane, bot-lane.
 We want to predict one of these five using post-game data.
 Accordingly, we need to build a classifier that performs multiclass classification.

-To evaluate our model, we will be using accuracy test.
-Accuracy test works as our metric of evaluation since we have evenly distrubuted classes.
-Every game, each team as 5 roles from the 5 mentioned above.
-This means that our roles are evenly distrubuted.
+To evaluate our model, we will be using an accuracy test.
+The accuracy test works as our metric of evaluation since we have evenly distributed classes.
+Every game, each team has 5 roles from the 5 mentioned above.
+This means that our roles are evenly distributed.

-At the time of prediction, we would not know the champion that the player selected since lot of the champions has the designated role.
-We would also not know the player username.
-We would only have post-game stats such as kills, death, assist, damage, etc. to predict what role the player played.
+At the time of prediction, we would not know the champion that the player selected since a lot of the champions have the designated role.
+We would also not know the player's username.
+We would only have post-game stats such as kills, death, assists, damage, etc. to predict what role the player played.

 ---